-Go to the Earthquake Hazards Program Real-time Earthquake Map.
+Go to the Earthquake Hazards Program Latest Earthquakes Map.
 There are three columns which make up the real-time earthquake map.
-The left column comprises the list of earthquakes, the center
+The left column comprises the list of earthquakes, the center c

 Report an earthquake experience or related observation through the Did You Feel It? citizen science webpage.